DCC-EX/mkdocs-test/docs/reference/04-track-manager.md

 The easiest way to consider the wiring is to treat each track individually (either as a separate driver or as half of a shield).

-You will require,for each track, on the Arduino:
+You will require, for each track, on the Arduino:

 - A GPIO pin (or a HAL vpin perhaps on an I2C extender, code TBA!!!) to switch power.
 - A GPIO pin to switch the signal direction
-- A GPIO pin with PWM capability to switch the Brake (you may omit this if you dont want any DC capability)
+- A GPIO pin with PWM capability to switch the Brake (you may omit this if you don't want any DC capability)
-- Optionally An Analog pin to read the current (unless your hardware cant do that, perhaps its just feeding a booster)
+- (Optional) An Analog pin to read the current (unless your hardware cant do that, perhaps its just feeding a booster)
-- Optionally a GPIO fault pin if thats how your hardware works.
+- (Optional) A GPIO fault pin if that's how your hardware works.
 (NOT recommended as you're going to run out of pins)

 IF you have no more than 3 tracks and you can arrange for the signal pins to be one of 11,12,13 on a Mega, THEN there is a slight advantage internally and the waveform will be super-sharp.

-**Hardware that has two signal pins still needs some code though!!!!!!!!**
+**IMPORTANT:** Hardware that has two signal pins still needs some code though

 ## Configuring the Software

-Configuring the software to provide more tracks is a simple extension of the existing method of customising the #define of MOTOR_SHIELD_TYPE in config.h
+Configuring the software to provide more tracks is a simple extension of the existing method of customising the #define of MOTOR_SHIELD_TYPE in config.h.

-Since there can be no standard setup of your wiring and hardware choices, it will be necessary to create your custom built MOTOR_SHIELD_TYPE in the manner described in MotorDrivers.h and simply continue to add more `new MotorDriver(` definitions to the list, providing all the pin numbers and electronic limits for each track. (or even shorten the list to 1)
+Since there can be no standard setup of your wiring and hardware choices, it will be necessary to create your custom-built MOTOR_SHIELD_TYPE in the manner described in MotorDrivers.h and simply continue to add more `new MotorDriver(` definitions to the list, providing all the pin numbers and electronic limits for each track [or even shorten the list to 1] )

 ## Using EXRAIL to control Track Manager